dd32/td-gh-ex/readme.txt

 The Graphene theme is a stylish, neat, and tight WordPress theme built for WordPress 3.0.
 It supports many (if not all) of the new features introduced in WordPress 3.0 as well as a host of other features introduced in earlier versions of WordPress.

-Graphene theme is compatible with IE6, IE7, IE8, Mozilla Firefox, and Google Chrome.
-I haven’t tested with Safari, but this theme is compatible even with IE6, so there’s a good chance it is compatible with Safari as well.
+Graphene theme is compatible with IE6, IE7, IE8, Mozilla Firefox, Safari, and Google Chrome.
+I haven’t tested with Opera, but this theme is compatible even with IE6, so there’s a good chance it is compatible with Opera as well.

 FEATURES